telerik/document-processing-docs/libraries/radpdfprocessing/cross-platform/images.md

 1. assign an instance of the custom implementation to the `FixedExtensibilityManager.ImagePropertiesResolver` property

-### JpegImageConverter
+## JpegImageConverter

 The `JpegImageConverter` property uses an implementation of the `JpegImageConverterBase` abstract class to convert an image to Jpeg.
 This implementation should be passed to the JpegImageConverter property of the of FixedExtensibilityManager.

 > If you have both the `ImagePropertiesResolver` and `JpegImageConverter` properties set, the `ImagePropertiesResolver` is prioritized and used to parse the image.

-#### Default Implementation
+### Default Implementation

 The **Telerik.Documents.ImageUtils** assembly provides a default implementation of the JpegImageConverter class that could be used when exporting a document.
-The default implementation depends on the [ImageSharp](https://www.nuget.org/packages/SixLabors.ImageSharp/) library to convert images to Jpeg format.
+The default implementation depends on the [SkiaSharp](https://www.nuget.org/packages/SkiaSharp/) library to convert images to Jpeg format.

+>important With the [R2 2023 changes](https://docs.telerik.com/devtools/document-processing/libraries/radpdfprocessing/changes-and-backward-compatibility/backward-compatibility#whats-different-in-2023-r2) SkiaSharp replaced ImageSharp as the required dependency.

+>important The **SkiaSharp.NativeAssets.*** Nuget package is required as well.
+This package may differ according to the used platform.
+There are version for Windows, MacOs, Linux, WebAssembly, Android, iOS, and others.

+>important Additional requirements when working with **Blazor Web Assembly**: reference **SkiaSharp.Views.Blazor** nuget and install **wasm-tools**.

 >important Telerik.Documents.ImageUtils.dll is not available for Xamarin.
 A custom converter can be implemented by inheriting **Telerik.Windows.Documents.Extensibility.JpegImageConverterBase**.